najmul-islam/vue.js/README.md

    npm run serve
    ```

+## Branches for Learning Tutorials

+I have created multiple branches in this repository, each dedicated to a different Vue.js tutorial.
+You can switch between these branches to explore the code and concepts covered in each tutorial.
+Here are the branches and their descriptions:

+- **main**: The main branch containing general notes and resources.
+- **geeky-shows**: [Vue.js for beginner](https://github.com/najmul-islam/vue.js/tree/geeky-shows) - Basic Vue.js concepts and setup.

 ## Contributing

 If you have any suggestions or improvements, feel free to create an issue or submit a pull request.
 All contributions are welcome!